knative/specs/test-plan/eventing/event-delivery-conformance.md

 ### [Output]

-Output must contain exactly one entry for the received event that contains this EventInfo:
+The output must contain exactly one entry for the received event that contains this EventInfo:

 - Kind: Received
 - Sequence: 1